Accounts receivable: It’s simple until it’s not.

 Accounts receivable (AR) automation software is any payment software, usually integrated with accounting software, that allows businesses to accept electronic payments from clients.

 Why should I consider switching to accounts receivable automation for my business?

-You should consider switching to accounts receivable automation to improve cash flow and avoid outstanding receivables.
+Accounting solutions can drastically optimize how finances are managed - you should consider switching to accounts receivable automation to improve and avoid outstanding receivables.
 Accounts receivable automation makes it easier to stay on top of payments by reminding clients to pay you and offering an easy way to pay, which reduces bad debt and manual reminders.

 How to prepare for accounts receivable automation

 When was the last time you questioned why your process is the way it is?
 To automate any workflow, you need to start by deconstructing it.
 Here's how you can start to prepare to automate your accounts receivables, step by step: